Massless and Partially Massless Limits in Quadratic Gravity: Action in canonical form

-However, it is important to emphasize that this type of counting of the degrees of freedom can change in some special cases.
-For example, in both the massless $m_2^2=0$ and the partially massless $m_2^2=\frac{2}{3}\Lambda$~\cite{Deser:1983tm,Deser:1983mm} scenarios there is an enhanced gauge symmetry.
-In such situations, further work is needed to keep track of all degrees of freedom and it can be shown that the detailed structure of the particle spectrum changes, though the total number is still eight.
+However, it is extremely important to emphasize that this type of counting of the degrees of freedom is valid as long as the condition $m_2^2\neq\frac{2}{3}\Lambda$ holds true.
+If, instead, $m_2^2= \frac{2}{3}\Lambda$ the linearized trace equation vanishes \textit{identically} suggesting that some degrees of freedom are redundant.
+This happens in both the massless $m_2^2=0$ (when $\Lambda=0$) and partially massless $m_2^2=\frac{2}{3}\Lambda$ (when $\Lambda>0$) scenarios where enhanced gauge symmetries arise.
+In such situations further work is needed to keep track of all degrees of freedom, and the detailed structure of the particle spectrum can be shown to change, although the total number remains eight.